eseer-divad/tapestry-extension/README.md

-# Tapestry Social Browser Extension
+# Capybara Networks Browser Extension

 Reads watch activity across websites and outputs a unique creatorId to the console and an API endpoint.

-Users should not be prompted to join that Tapestry/community immediately upon detecting watch activity.
+Users should not be prompted to join that community immediately upon detecting watch activity.
 Say someone should be invited to that Tapestry after:

 * Music: After listening to the same artist 10 times.